OOF2510/simp-bot/README.md

 # The original simp bot

 I reworte [Simp bot 10000](https://glitch.com/~simpbota) because it wouldn't let me add it to my server, I tried hosting it myself, but it kept crashing, so I rewrote the code and added a bunch of stuff of my own onto it.
 Simp bot 10000 seems to be abandoned now and is never online.
+I have reached out to the creator of Simp Bot 10000 via google fourms asking them if they would be interested in working on simp bot with me, no response yet.